pharaox/artifact_trade/README.md

 ## Compatibility

-The current version is compatible with CK3 1.11 (and CK3 1.10).
+The current version is compatible with CK3 1.12.
+If you are still on CK3 1.11.x, use [version 0.7.3](https://github.com/pharaox/artifact_trade/releases/download/0.7.3/search_and_trade_artifacts-0.7.3.zip) instead.

 This mod is compatible with all other mods, including total conversion mods such as AGOT and EK2, except for those few mods that modify the **Inventory** window or the **Destroy Artifact** interaction.
 If you use such mods, put this mod before them in the load order - you may lose the new **Inventory** window buttons or the **Destroy Artifact** improvements as a result, but everything else should work as expected.
 The new buttons are also available in the **Artifact Finder** window, so losing them in the **Inventory** window is no big deal.